-Suspend 16.09 grams in 1000 ml purified/distilled water.
+Suspend 20.0 grams in 1000 ml purified/distilled water.
 Heat if necessary to dissolve the medium completely.
-Add 0.1 to 1% w/v polysorbate 20 or 80 if desired(depending on the type of food to be diluted).
-Dispense in tubes or flasks as desired.
-Sterilize by autoclaving at 15 lbs pressure (121°C) for 15 minutes.
+Dispense in 50 ml amounts into tubes or flasks or as desired.
+Sterilize by autoclaving at 15lbs pressure (121°C) for 15 minutes.
+If desired aseptically add rehydrated contents of one vial of CCV Supplement (FD247) to 1000 ml of medium for enrichment of Escherichia coli O157:H7.